HoneyBunny3/D424Capstone/app/src/main/java/com/example/d424capstone/README.md

 - **View**: Users can view posts from other users.
 - **Share**: Users can share posts.

+## Love Your Cat Page

+- **Cat Care Tips**: Information about proper nutrition, grooming, health, exercise, and litter box maintenance.
+- (Source: American Society for the Prevention of Cruelty to Animals (ASPCA), Humane Society of the United States)
+- **Cat Socialization Tips**: Tips on introducing new cats, interacting with humans, interacting with other pets, and environmental enrichment.
+- (Source: International Cat Care, American Association of Feline Practitioners (AAFP))
+- **Promoting Positivity Towards Felines**: Address common misconceptions about cats, share success stories, and encourage community engagement.
+- (Source: Cat Behavior Associates)

 ## Contributing

 Contributions are welcome!
 Please follow these steps: